Verified Labels

 Sounds

-Generally used with Incidents and Non-Incidents.
-For Post-Incidents, only used when the audio is clearly relevant to the alleged incident whose aftermath is shown (only when the incident is recent and the sound seems directly related).
-For Non-Incidents, added whenever related to an unseen alleged incident.
+These labels are generally used with Incidents and Non-Incidents.
+However, in Post-Incidents, they should be only used when the audio is clearly relevant to the alleged incident in which we see its aftermath.
+In other words, they are used only when the incident is recent and the sound seems to be directly related to the incident.
+In Non-Incident Bulletins, these labels can be added whenever they are related to an unseen alleged incident.

 Audible aircraft(s)